alexeymatveevp/wsdldoc/README.md

 The order of services in generated doc will be the same as the order of `-s` input parameters

+First you need to run `gradlew wrapper` to download wrapper libraries

-The tool can be assembled using `gradlew assemble` - it will be an executable jar under `build/libs`
+Then the tool can be assembled using `gradlew assemble` - it will be an executable jar under `build/libs`

 Try launching `java -jar wsdldoc-1.0-SNAPSHOT.jar` without parameters or with `-h` option and see the help screen